jspinak/brobot/docs/docs/03-core-library/action-config/12-migration-guide.md

 }
 ```

+However, the deprecated composite classes (MultipleActionsObject, etc.) were completely removed in 1.1.0.

 ## Migration Checklist

 - [ ] Identify all ActionOptions usage in your codebase
 - [ ] Create a migration plan by module/package
 - [ ] Update action configurations to use specific ActionConfig classes
-- [ ] Replace composite action patterns with ActionChainOptions
+- [ ] Replace composite action patterns with ActionChainOptions or ConditionalActionChain
-- [ ] Update test cases to use new APIs
+- [ ] Update test cases to use new APIs and extend BrobotTestBase
 - [ ] Run comprehensive tests after each module migration
 - [ ] Update documentation and comments
 - [ ] Remove deprecated imports once migration is complete